eman/navien-nwp500-python/CONTRIBUTING.md

 ### **🔍 REQUIRED: All code must pass formatting and linting checks**

+**This applies to ALL contributors, including AI coding assistants, automated tools, and human developers.**

 Before submitting any pull request, ensure your code passes all quality checks:

 ```bash